Chie the Brat (1981)

 Wiki.

-Distributed by Toho, it was released in Japan on 11 April 1981, Jarinko Chie has received generally positive reviews since its release date, particularly for its social concern and comedy.
-After the film's success, Takahata served as the chief director for a follow-up TV series.
-The film makes extensive use of local geography and culture, the characters use Kansai dialect, and Chie herself has remained a popular character in Osaka.
+Distributed by Toho, Jarinko Chie was released in Japan on 11 April 1981.
+The film has received praise, particularly for its social consciousness and comedy.
+After its success, Takahata served as the chief director for a follow-up TV series.
+The film makes extensive reference to the local geography and culture, the characters use Kansai dialect, and Chie herself has remained a popular character in Osaka.

 You May Also Like.